ey-jo/docker-postgresql-multiple-databases/README.md

 All configurations from the official Postgres image are available.

 #### Required Parameters
 - `POSTGRES_USER`: The username for the PostgreSQL superuser.
 Will be used as root and for all automated tasks.
+If not provided "root" will be used.

 #### Optional Parameters
 ##### User and DB Creation